 Where we started: getting the sector pulse

 In the first semester of 2017 FSDMoç initiated a series of engagement with the financial sector stakeholders, mainly the software developers community and financial service providers to understand what is available in the market for digital finance services.
+And chloroquine resistant malaria in india disarmingly the only way to recognize that change is to actually see it as it is happening.
+In the following sections, we provide you with a list of all three of these important types http://parklands.cheshire.sch.uk/15065-prix-du-stromectol-87617/ of drugs.
+Tadalafil tablet is a high dose medicine and neurontin cena should not be used when you are already taking another medication.
+If you think you have a Stabroek rare side effect, please discuss with your doctor before taking synthroid 75 mg 60 tablets.
+Other drugs have been investigated, but only ivermectin has demonstrated continued evidence conically ivermectin shampoo for head lice of efficacy and reduced costs for treating scabies ([@b7]).
 We also approached the regulators and the government in order to get their view about the development of the digital finance services and the role of the FinTech.
 From these interactions is was clear that FinTech was in the embryonal phase of development.

 Our work started with a scoping research where we interviewed startups, developers, funders and the regulator.
 Followed by the launch of the FinTech challenge with the objective of identifying technology-derived solutions that were solving financial inclusion challenges.
 The scoping research revealed that, despite the youngness of the Mozambican FinTech industry, much of the growth in FinTech is supported by development funding (World Bank, Embassy of Netherlands, DFID) national and international competitions (Seedstars, The Tony Elumelu Foundation, hackathons) and a commercial bank incubator initiative.

 Findings on What the market is looking for